-In addition you can take a single elective module (7.5 ECTS), from the list above or from a range of suitable modules provided by CfBS (BIOL), other Academic Units or a UOSM.
-A complete list of BIOL modules can be found at http://www.southampton.ac.uk/biosci/undergraduate/modules.page.
-We strongly encourage you to discuss your module choice with your tutor before pursuing such options.
+A single elective module (7.5ECTS), instead of one of the above CfBS lecture modules, can be selected from a range of suitable courses from other Academic Units or UOSM.
+We strongly encourage you to discuss electives with your tutor before pursuing such options.